 Who manages America’s nuclear weapons?

-According to a 2021 Congressional Service Report, six facilities produce and assemble materials and components for nuclear weapons; four research, develop, and test new atomic weapon technologies;
+NNSA oversees 16 facilities nationwide.
+Six of these facilities produce and assemble materials and components for nuclear weapons; and four research, develop, and test new atomic weapon technologies.

 According to the US, eight countries possess and have tested nuclear weapons, the US (in 1945), Russia (1949), Great Britain (1952), France (1960), China (1964), India (1974), Pakistan (1998), and North Korea (2006).